PeachyDB-Inc/PeachyDB/README.md

   - **6.a.6)** With the exception of unappliable writes being skipped, the batch will be applied as a whole (in other words readers will not see partial results of a batch).

 - **6.b)** Batch of read-only transactions - transactions that perform only reads.
 Currently, such batches which have even one query that has ALLOW-FILTER will not return results that are transactional (We will improve this later).
-The rest of the transactions will return MVCC (multi-version concurrency control) consistent results.
+Otherwise the transactions will return MVCC (multi-version concurrency control) consistent results.
 (MVCC is the same as snapshot isolation).
 MVCC read-only transactions return snapshot isolation consistent results, which can return data which is older than the most recently committed.

 - **6.c)** The user can check on the SELECT query results if it was transactional or not.